Python-List/PyEng/VM-OpenCV/README.md

 * Remove the ISO from the IDE Controller (in the configuration -> storage, see previous section) You should be on the desktop now

-# Let's start with OpenCV3 and Python3
+# Let's install OpenCV3 with Python3

 * Install build tools: `sudo apt install build-essential cmake git pkg-config`
 * Install video libraries (you can use more if necessary): sudo apt install libavcodec-dev libavformat-dev libswscale-dev libv4l-dev`